spack/spack-tutorial/tutorial_configuration.rst

        environment: {}
        extra_rpaths: []

-This specifies two versions of the GCC compiler and one versions of the Clang compiler with no Flang compiler.
+This specifies two versions of the GCC compiler and one version of the Clang compiler with no Flang compiler.
 Now suppose we have a code that we want to compile with the Clang compiler for C/C++ code, but with gfortran for Fortran components.
 We can do this by adding another entry